Introduction

-Although a simple phone conversation is hardly cutting-edge technology, it is nevertheless necessary for business to customer communication in today's world.
+Although a simple phone conversation is hardly cutting-edge technology, it is nevertheless necessary for business-to-customer communication in today's world.

 Even more so today, because individuals keep the same phone number for extended periods of time, phone numbers are intrinsically tied to a user's identity.
 As a result, we're seeing a rise in the usage of phone numbers to authenticate a user's online identity.